FlyingEwok/install-jdk-on-steam-deck/README.md

 * **JDK 24**: Oracle JDK (latest)

 **Version Detection**: The script intelligently detects if a specific JDK version is already installed and skips reinstallation, while allowing you to install other versions side-by-side.

+**Smart Default Selection**: When multiple JDK versions are installed, the script presents an interactive menu to choose your default Java version, automatically recommending the latest (highest numbered) version.
+You can simply press Enter to accept the recommended default or choose any other installed version.

 Usage
 =====